Cyclone Bola: Meteorological history

-The system that was to become Severe Tropical Cyclone Bola was first noted during February 24, as a depression that had developed within the South Pacific Convergence Zone about 850 km to the north-east of Nadi, Fiji.
-During that day the system moved south-westwards and passed about 260 km to the north of Nadi, Fiji, before it started to move north-westwards during February 25.
+The system that was to become Severe Tropical Cyclone Bola was first noted during 24 February, as a depression that had developed within the South Pacific Convergence Zone about 850 km to the north-east of Nadi, Fiji.
+During that day the system moved south-westwards and passed about 260 km to the north of Nadi, Fiji, before it started to move north-westwards during 25 February.
 The system was subsequently named Bola by the Fiji Meteorological Service during the next day, after it had become a Category 1 tropical cyclone on the Australian tropical cyclone intensity scale.
 The system subsequently moved south-westwards which meant that the islands of Maewo and Pentecost were threatened.
-However, as Bola moved further southwards it entered a region of light and variable wind during February 27, which along with an area of high pressure in the Tasman Sea blocked Bola's movement southwards.
+However, as Bola moved further southwards it entered a region of light and variable wind on 27 February, which along with an area of high pressure in the Tasman Sea blocked Bola's movement southwards.
 By this time Bola had become a category 2 tropical cyclone on the Australian scale, with wind speeds of between 95–110 km/h occurring near the centre.
-During February 28, the system became a Category 3 severe tropical cyclone on the Australian scale, as it performed a small clockwise loop, between the Shepherd Islands and Efate.
-After completing its first cyclonic loop during February 29, Bola started to move south-eastwards, before it performed a second cyclonic loop during the next day.
+By 28 February, the system became a Category 3 severe tropical cyclone on the Australian scale, as it performed a small clockwise loop, between the Shepherd Islands and Efate.
+After completing its first cyclonic loop on 29 February, Bola started to move south-eastwards, before it performed a second cyclonic loop during the next day.

-As it completed its second cyclonic loop during March 2, the FMS reported that the system had peaked with 10-minute sustained wind speeds of 165 km/h, which made it a Category 4 severe tropical cyclone on the Australian scale.
+As it completed its second cyclonic loop on 2 March, the FMS reported that the system had peaked with 10-minute sustained wind speeds of 165 km/h, which made it a Category 4 severe tropical cyclone on the Australian scale.
 The United States Joint Typhoon Warning Center also reported that the system had peaked with 1-minute sustained wind speeds of 195 km/h, which made it equivalent to a category 3 hurricane on the Saffir-Simpson hurricane wind scale.

 After reaching peak intensity, Cyclone Bola quickly weakened as it accelerated southeastward toward a frontal trough.
-On March 3, its winds dropped below hurricane-force, and it gradually lost its tropical characteristics.
+On 3 March, its winds dropped below hurricane-force, and it gradually lost its tropical characteristics.
 The structure became asymmetric, with a large band of clouds extending well south of the circulation.
-By March 4, Bola had completed the transition into an extratropical cyclone.
-It then turned south and began to affect the North Island of New Zealand on March 6.
-A building ridge of high pressure to its south caused the extratropical remnants of Bola to slow and turn to the west on March 7.
+By 4 March, Bola had completed the transition into an extratropical cyclone.
+It then turned south and began to affect the North Island of New Zealand on 6 March.
+A building ridge of high pressure to its south caused the extratropical remnants of Bola to slow and turn to the west on 7 March.
 The next day, the storm passed about 110 km north of the North Island.
 Around the same time, the storm began slowly filling, meaning the low pressure area associated with Bola was losing its identity.
-It turned southward on March 9, and on March 12 was absorbed by a stationary trough in the Westerlies near the western coast of the South Island.
+It turned southward on 9 March, and on 12 March was absorbed by a stationary trough in the Westerlies near the western coast of the South Island.